Use Ziploc Bags for Traveling with Kids: 9 Reasons YOU need them

 3 – Use Ziploc Bags to prepare for rain

 When we arrived at our destination my backpack was pretty soggy.
 Thankfully that was in the days before cell phones (Boy, that makes me sound old!) …after that I tossed in a Ziploc bag for good measure.
-I’ve heard you can use your phone in the rain through a Ziploc baggie…have not tried, but interesting idea.
+I’ve heard you can use your phone in the rain through a Ziploc baggie…have not tried, but it’s an interesting idea.

 4 – Use Ziploc Bags as a doggie bag

 5 – Use Ziploc Bags to keep things dry

 But, even better than being tested by NASA astronauts, is being field tested by MOMS, right?
 Put all those potentially leaky bottles in Ziploc bags and arrive high and dry at your destination.
 No soggy PJs here!

 6 – Use Ziploc Bags for the gross stuff

 7 – Use Ziploc Bags to save money

 Give everyone their own toilet tissue to carry.
-Never get caught without TP or a tissue without breaking the bank!
+Never get caught without TP or a tissue.
+Be prepared without breaking the bank!